rafaelmartins/blohg/docs/about.rst

-Actually this isn't the first project trying to implement a VCS_-based blogging engine, but most of the existing projects aren't tied to a VCS_ and are just using text files that can be versioned with a VCS_, without take all his advantages.
+Actually this isn't the first project trying to implement a VCS_-based blogging engine, but most of the existing projects aren't tied to a VCS_ and are just using text files that can be versioned with a VCS_, without taking full advantage of the VCS's revision history.

 .. _VCS: http://en.wikipedia.org/wiki/Revision_control

-This project uses Mercurial_ as VCS_, reStructuredText_ as markup language and Jinja2_ as template engine.
-All of them are pretty popular on the Python ecosystem and pretty easy to use.
+This project uses Mercurial_ as the VCS_, reStructuredText_ as the markup language and Jinja2_ as the template engine.
+All of these are pretty popular within the Python ecosystem and easy to use.

 .. _reStructuredText: http://docutils.sourceforge.net/rst.html
 .. _Jinja2: http://jinja.pocoo.org/